Winnifred Mabel Bane Hamrick

-Winnifred was born in London, England, the only child of Stanley and Winnifred Irene Taylor Bane.
+Winnifred was born in London, England, on July 2, 1922, the only child of Stanley and Winnifred Irene Taylor Bane.
 The family emigrated to Toronto, Ontario, Canada, in 1920, where he worked in various positions for the Adventist church.
 Winnifred started piano lessons while very young and gave her first recital at age five.

 She attended the Toronto Conservatory of Music, where she completed all requirements for an ATCM (Associate of the Toronto Conservatory of Music) at age sixteen.
 Shortly after this, she was a soloist with the Cincinnati Symphony, Josef Chermiavsky conducting.
 She then completed all requirements for a degree from the London Royal Schools of Music in 1940.

 Bane maintained a large private piano studio in Toronto and was a pianist for an evangelistic series conducted by Clifford A. Reeves in the winter of 1942-1943.
 She also participated in a ten-member piano ensemble directed by Mona Bates that was sponsored by the Canadian Red Cross.
 This group raised $20,000 to assist that organization during World War II.

 In the summer of 1943, Bane attended a Conference of Sacred Music conducted by Homer Rodeheaver in Indiana, and that fall became head of the music program at Adelphian Academy in Holly, Michigan.
 While teaching at AA, she wrote an article about the role of the pianist in evangelism that was published in the May 1944 issue of Ministry, a magazine for Adventist ministers.